vishalm342/Ecommerce-Follow-Along/README.md

 Authentication ensures only the right to people who can access certain features.
 For example:
 - Users need to log in to place orders or see their personal data.
 - It keeps the app secure by verifying user's identities.

+## Milestone 3:

+Set up dedicated folders for organizing backend code effectively.
+Initialized and configured a Node.js server to handle API requests.
+Connected the application to MongoDB to store and manage data.
+Implemented basic error handling to ensure smooth server operation.

+## Milestone 4:

+Created a User Model to define how user data is structured in the database also developed a User Controller to manage user interactions, like adding or retrieving data.
+Additionally, configured Multer to handle file uploads, allowing users to store files such as images.

+## Milestone 5:

+I built the Sign-Up page for user registration using HTML and CSS.
+I implemented form validation to ensure valid inputs, like email format and password security.
+This enhances user experience and prevents errors.
+All changes have been committed and pushed to the repository.

+## Milestone 6:

+I created a backend signup API that securely stores user data.
+Passwords are encrypted using bcrypt before saving to MongoDB.
+The API ensures secure user authentication and data privacy.
+All changes are committed and pushed.